Apprehentice/apprehentice.github.io/slickvegas/say.md

 Visit [https://half-life-vox.com/](https://half-life-vox.com/) to test out a sentence before sending it to !say, but remember to remove underscores before sending it.

+### scratch ###

+Record scratches, similar to the voices in the Katamari series.
+This voice speaks continuously until it runs out of text.

 ### sounds ###

 Uses keywords to embed sounds into the phrase.
 Text in this voice will not be displayed on screen.